sj3/canna-third-party/account_move_line_report_xls/README.rst

 To use this module, you need to:

 * go to the list view of the journal items
-* select the lines you wish to export
+* select the lines you wish to export so that the 'Action' menu becomes available
-* click on the button on top to export
+* two actions are added by this module:

+  1) Export Selected Lines : export only the selected lines
+  2) Export All Lines : export all lines that match the search domain

 The Excel export can be tailored to your exact needs via the following methods of the 'account.move.line' object: